 Hasty began his career teaching music in the public schools in Southern California; this included tenure in administration as the District Music Coordinator of the Capistrano Unified School District where he supervised the K-12 music education program and its staff of 39 teachers.
 He also served an elected term as Vice President in charge of String Education for the Southern California School Band and Orchestra Association.

 A noted researcher in music cognition, Hasty has been an author for two publications delivered at the 7th International Conference on Music Perception and Cognition in Sydney, Australia.
 His research on conducting was published in 2005: “Critical Listening While Conducting”.
 The European Society for Cognitive Sciences of Music invited him to speak at their conference in Portugal on these studies.

 Hasty has also spent his career as a freelance violinist and violist, having been a student of Alice Schoenfeld at the USC Thornton School of Music.
-These days, you will find him fiddling in several Chicagoland clubs and venues with various local bands, including as fiddler and vocalist for singer-songwriter Christina Trulio (ASCAP).
-Noted as an "avid cyclist" by the Chicago Tribune, he trains for official century rides every fall.
+These days, you will find him fiddling in several clubs and venues with various bands, including as fiddler and vocalist for singer-songwriter Christina Trulio (ASCAP).
+Noted as an "avid cyclist" by the Chicago Tribune, he trains for official century rides every year.
 Bob is especially proud to have been appointed as the newest member of the Dancing Bohemian Ukulele Team.